New York City schools to close again as city fights virus

 At the time, the seven-day positive test average rate was under 2%.

-Even as the school system stayed open, more than 1,000 classrooms went through temporary closures after students or staffers tested positive, and officials began instituting local shutdowns in neighborhoods where coronavirus cases were rising rapidly.
+Even as the school system stayed open, nearly 1,500 classrooms went through temporary closures after students or staffers tested positive, and officials began instituting local shutdowns in neighborhoods where coronavirus cases were rising rapidly.

+As of midweek, more than 2,300 students or staff at public schools had tested positive since the start of the school year.

 New York City’s school system, like others across the nation, halted in-person learning in mid-March as the virus spiked.